pyoomph/pyoomph/docs/source/tutorial/installation/pypa.rst

 .. warning::

-   If you are using a recent Mac with the M1 (arm64 architecture) processor, you must potentially downgrade the package ``mkl``.
+   If you are using a recent Mac with the M1 processor (arm64 architecture), you must potentially downgrade the package ``mkl``.
    To do so, enter in a Rosetta 2 terminal

    .. code:: bash